yondoecommerce/docs/_includes/template-development.md

 More details here: [Liquid for Designers](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers)

 ### Custom Filters ###
-Expertory has some custom filters which can be used when referencing variables using Liquid.
+Yondo has some custom filters which can be used when referencing variables using Liquid.

 **HTML Filters**